<< Yesterday

 1980 At Tiger Stadium, 48,361 fans witness the return of an injury-plagued Mark Fidrych.
 The Bird, giving up 11 hits and three earned runs in eight innings of work, loses the game against the Red Sox, 5-4, in a game that will mark his last real attempt at a comeback.

 1984 The Hall of Fame inducts Dodger right-hander Don Drysdale, Twins slugger Harmon Killebrew, and perennial All-Star shortstop Luis Aparicio, the players selected by the BBWAA.
-Inductees also include the Veterans Committee's choices of catcher Rick Ferrell and Brooklyn's captain Pee-Wee Reese.
+Other inductees include the Veterans Committee's choice of catcher Rick Ferrell and Brooklyn's captain Pee-Wee Reese.

 1986